Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 When one panel is dropping in voltage because it’s experiencing some shade, debris, or a bad orientation, then the current for the entire string drops.
 The drop is registered by the inverter, and it induces the circuits to boost the other optimisers on the other panels to compensate for the loss and prevent the entire string from underperforming.

-DC optimizers can be added to existing solar installations, making them great for retrofit projects.
+DC optimisers can be added to existing solar installations, making them great for retrofit projects.
 They can enhance the performance of older systems that have shading issues or mismatching panels.

 However, a DC optimiser is not interchangeable with a microinverter.
 While they are similar in monitoring and maximising panel output, the microinverter converts DC power into AC power at the panel.
-A DC optimiser, well… optimises the DC power and sends it to the central inverter.
+A DC optimiser, well… optimises the DC power and sends it to the central inverter on the side of the house.

-A string inverter system with DC optimisers is still more susceptible to shutting down than a microinverter system because there’s still a central point of failure in the system: the string inverter.
+A string inverter system with DC optimisers is still more susceptible to malfunction than a microinverter system because there’s still a central point of failure in the system: the string inverter itself.

 What is a Microinverter?